Sarenne/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I’m a first year PhD student at the [University of Edinburgh](https://www.ed.ac.uk/)'s [Institute for Language, Cognition and Computation](https://web.inf.ed.ac.uk/ilcc) and the [Centre for Speech Technology Research](http://www.cstr.ed.ac.uk/), working with Steve Renals, Catherine Lai, and Peter Bell.
+I’m a second year PhD student at the [University of Edinburgh](https://www.ed.ac.uk/)'s [Institute for Language, Cognition and Computation](https://web.inf.ed.ac.uk/ilcc) and the [Centre for Speech Technology Research](http://www.cstr.ed.ac.uk/), working with Steve Renals, Catherine Lai, and Peter Bell.

 My research is about **communication**: how it is used, and why.